insanick/SecurityProjects/README.md

 # SecurityProjects

-Handful of projects to practice security concepts with Python.
+Handful of projects to practice security concepts in various languages.

-All tools are for educational purposes only and not for malicious use.
+All tools are for educational purposes only and not intended for malicious use.